lopataa/cisco-guide/Cisco Configuration.md

 3. Inter-VLAN
  - `int g0/1` - the interface between the switches
  - `shutdown` - temporarily shut down the interface to avoid errors
+ - (only on L3 switches) `switchport trunk encapsulation dot1q` - enabling encapsulation is required
  - `switchport trunk native vlan 99`
  - `exit`